lenymo/glennmccomb-com/content/articles/a-better-rust-menu-interface.md

   - design
   - gaming
 featured_opacity: '0.2'
+custom_class: rust-menu-ui
 dark_bg: true
 page_header_bg_color: '#2b2925'
 ---
 {{< lead >}}Rust's menu interface is in need of an overhaul.
 The most heavily used screen &mdash; the server browser &mdash; functions the most poorly of all, so I've had a crack at improving it.{{< /lead >}}

 It's difficult to find a server in Rust.
-When you find yourself using a 3rd party website (shout out to [battlemetrics](https://www.battlemetrics.com/servers/rust)) to find a decent server something is clearly up.
+When you find yourself using a 3rd party website (shouts to [battlemetrics](https://www.battlemetrics.com/servers/rust)) to find a decent server something is clearly up.

-## Find a server redesign
+## Server browser redesign

 Here's my attempt at improve the server browser: